psycedelicAI/high-security-facility-concept/docs/recovery-model.md

 - locked endpoint due to policy event

 ## 2. Define Recovery Authorities

-Bestäm:
+Decide:

-- vem som får fatta vilka recovery-beslut
+- who may make which recovery decisions
-- vem som kan godkänna tillfälliga undantag
+- who may approve temporary exceptions
-- vem som ansvarar för return to normal
+- who is responsible for return to normal operations

 ## 3. Link Recovery to Other Models

-Koppla recovery-modellen till:
+Link the recovery model to:

 - governance model
 - privileged access model
 - zone model